Our research strategy

 The growing number of people in Canada who are living with and after cancer has spurred activity in cancer survivorship research and fuelled research to find solutions to improve quality of life.
 As our understanding of cancer biology has increased, so too has our ability to provide more precise and effective treatments with fewer side effects.
 This progress applies equally to the mainstays of cancer treatment – surgery, radiation and chemotherapy – as well as to relatively new approaches such as immunotherapy and radioligand therapy.

 We must continue to push forward.
-We need to develop new and more precise therapies to prevent people from dying of cancer while also discovering ways to reduce the adverse side effects of treatment so people can live long, healthy lives.
+In addition to our longstanding commitment to funding clinical trials, we need to develop new and more precise therapies to prevent people from dying of cancer while also discovering ways to reduce the adverse side effects of treatment so people can live long, healthy lives

 Cancer prevention strategies, screening, diagnosis, treatments and survival are not equitably distributed among Canada’s diverse populations.
 These inequities historically excluded populations such as members of the Black, Indigenous and people of colour community as well as those experiencing racism, homelessness, physical disabilities and mental health challenges.
 Effective cancer control requires targeted strategies to engage and co-create with the many distinct populations that make up Canada.